-This topic contains 2 replies, has 2 voices, and was last updated by Anonymous 6 years, 11 months ago.
+- This topic has 2 replies, 2 voices, and was last updated 7 years, 8 months ago by Anonymous.

 I got chatting to someone the other day about the options available to progress their riding after they’ve passed their practical test.
 He was confused as to the difference between “Enhanced” and “Advanced”, and wanted some advice on which option would best suit a rider with little post test riding experience who wanted to improve his/her riding.

 Here’s my understanding of the various options:

 “Enhanced” riding refers to the scheme introduced by the Driving Standards Agency (DSA), the government body responsible for the driving tests and licence rules, to provide further education and training for riders beyond the standard practical test.
 It was introduced a few years ago and consists of an initial assessment followed by some optional training in order to achieve a standard level of competence in each of a number of skill areas.
 The assessments and training are delivered by DSA approved instructors who are on the Register of Post-test Motorcycle Trainers (RPMT).
 On reaching the level of competence, the instructor will issue a Certificate of Competency, which can be used to obtain an insurance discount from a number of motorcycle insurance companies.
 It does not aim to define ‘how’ to ride, only to assess competence against a defined framework.